preetbiswas12/octate/README.md

 ## 🌌 What Is Octate?

-Octate is an **invisible overlay AI assistant** that sees your screen and helps you code in real-time.
+Octate is a **context-aware AI assistant** that sees your screen and helps you code in real-time.
 No context switching, no copy-pasting errors, no subscription fatigue.

 It captures your workspace when you ask questions, understands your code visually, and responds like a developer who actually gets it—with wit, clarity, and zero corporate speak.